HeyItzSteve/heyitzsteve/README.md

 Hi, my name is Steven.
-I am currently studying Electrical & Computer Engineering at UC Davis.
+I am a recent graduate with a B.S. in Computer Engineering at UC Davis.

 * I'm interested in all things software & hardware!
 I also like Embedded Systems and FPGAs. :)
 * I am very experienced in C/C++, and working on improving my Python skills.
-* I am currently learning how to apply ML to different Computer Vision tasks, which I hope to put to use in an Autonomous Vehicle design project.

 <hr>